Aliases for CDKN2B Gene

 GeneCards Summary for CDKN2B Gene

 CDKN2B (Cyclin-Dependent Kinase Inhibitor 2B) is a Protein Coding gene.
-Diseases associated with CDKN2B include skin melanoma and adult acute lymphocytic leukemia.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with CDKN2B include Skin Melanoma and Adult Acute Lymphocytic Leukemia.
+Among its related pathways are HTLV-I infection and ERK Signaling.
 GO annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase inhibitor activity.
 An important paralog of this gene is CDKN2C.

 UniProtKB/Swiss-Prot for CDKN2B Gene